ndonfris/fish-lsp/README.md

 ## License

-This project is licensed under the MIT License - see the [MIT](https://github.com/ndonfris/fish-lsp/blob/master/LICENSE)  file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ndonfris/fish-lsp/blob/master/LICENSE) file.